 In addition, Mr. Yoon Suk Yeol has expanded the supply chain and strengthened military cooperation with North Atlantic Treaty Organization (NATO) member countries.
 At the Cabinet meeting, President Yoon instructed relevant ministries to take further steps to materialize the agreements reached.
 (Yonhap)

 The UNC said the man had traveled to North Korea on a tour of the Joint Security Area in the DMZ and was believed to be in Pyongyang's custody.
-The UNC did not provide details on his gender or other information.
-"We... are working with our North Korean military counterparts to resolve this case," the UNC said.
+The UNC did not provide details about his gender or other details.
+"We are... working with our North Korean military counterparts to resolve this case," the agency said.
 (Yonhap)

 Europe

-* Russian President Orders Adjustment of National Policy Strategy : On July 17, according to the Kremlin, Russian President Vladimir Putin issued a directive to adjust Russia's National Policy Strategy until 2025, taking into account the regions that the country has declared annexation.
-This presidential directive was given to the Russian Government along with the Council under the President of the Russian Federation on Inter-Ethnic Relations.
+* Russian President orders adjustments to the National Policy Strategy : On July 17, according to the Kremlin, Russian President Vladimir Putin issued a directive to adjust Russia's National Policy Strategy until 2025, taking into account the regions that the country has declared annexation.
+This directive of the President was given to the Russian Government along with the Council under the President of the Russian Federation on inter-ethnic relations.
 Previously, President Putin affirmed that Russia will only move forward in its own way but will not isolate itself from anyone.
 (TASS)

 * Russia warns about grain shipments through the Black Sea , what does Europe say?
-Speaking on July 18, the Kremlin warned that grain shipments from Ukrainian ports on the Black Sea without Russian security guarantees would be potentially risky, as Kiev uses these waters for military operations.
-Earlier, responding to information that Turkey could protect Ukrainian grain ships, Kremlin spokesman Dmitry Peskov said Moscow also rejected Washington's criticism of its withdrawal from the grain deal, or the Black Sea Grain Initiative.
+Speaking on July 18, the Kremlin warned that grain shipments from Ukrainian ports on the Black Sea without Russian security guarantees would pose a risk, as Kiev uses these waters for military operations.
+Earlier, responding to information that Turkey could protect Ukrainian grain ships, Kremlin spokesman Dmitry Peskov said Moscow also rejected Washington's criticism of withdrawing from the grain deal, or the Black Sea Grain Initiative.
 He affirmed that Russia would continue to supply grain to poor countries.

 For his part, speaking on RTS radio (Switzerland), Mr. Pierre-Yves Perrin, head of the Swiss Federal Council, said: "Switzerland has not suffered too much impact, but we can see difficulties in transportation and logistics.
 We are working to ensure supply."

 In a statement on the same day, Polish Agriculture Minister Robert Telus warned that Russia was “using grain as a weapon.”
-At the same time, he called on the European Union (EU) to help improve logistics, as more Ukrainian grain will begin to be exported across the border after the harvest.
+At the same time, he called on the European Union (EU) to help improve logistics, as Ukraine’s grain will start to be exported more across the border after the harvest.

 For its part, on July 17, in a statement posted on Twitter , the Austrian Foreign Ministry urged Russia to maintain the agreement: "We urge Russia to agree to extend the Black Sea Grain Initiative.
 This is an important agreement for global food security and brings millions of tons of grain and seeds to those in need."
 (AFP/Reuters/TTXVN)